-Outside of these situations, people often find that an autism evaluation is expensive and timeconsuming without offering many practical benefits.
+Outside of these situations, adults may find that an autism evaluation is expensive and timeconsuming and doesn't offer as many practical benefits as hoped.
 It may be more helpful to pursue the following strategies:

 - Seeking services and accommodations based on an already established diagnosis, such as anxiety or ADHD.
-(See https://askjan.org/ for suggested accommodations.) - Finding therapists, doctors, employers, and others who respect your needs and preferences regardless of label. - Receiving evaluation from a non-autism-focused psychologist in order to test for cognitive strengths and weaknesses, learning disabilities, ADHD, and/or mental health conditions. - Connecting with other autistic people who will provide a supportive community. - Encouraging supportive loved ones to learn about autism.
+(See https://askjan.org/ for suggested accommodations.) - Finding therapists, doctors, employers, and others who respect your needs and preferences regardless of label. - Receiving evaluation from a non-autism-focused psychologist to test for cognitive strengths and weaknesses, learning disabilities, ADHD, and/or mental health conditions. - Connecting with other autistic people who will provide a supportive community. - Encouraging supportive loved ones to learn about autism.